zephyrproject-rtos/zephyr/samples/boards/nrf52/power_mgr/README.rst

 This sample demonstrates a power manager app that uses the Zephyr power management infrastructure to enter into Low Power state.

-This app will cycle through the following power schemes each time idle thread calls sys_suspend() hook function :
+This app will cycle through the following power schemes each time the system enters idle state:

-1. Low Power State: Low Power State is SOC specific and being in this state is transparent to devices.
+1. Low Power State: Low Power State could be SoC, board and/or application specific.
+Being in this state is transparent to devices.
 SOC and devices do not lose context in this Mode.
+This example implements two Low Power states, which are signaled using LEDs on the development kit:

-   SOC supports the following two Low Power states :
+   A. LED1: [X], LED2: [X]: System is active, no low power state is selected.

-   A. CONSTANT LATENCY LOW POWER MODE : This Low Power State triggers CONSTLAT
+   B. LED1: [X], LED2: [ ]: System is idle, and the SYS_POWER_STATE_CPU_LPS_1
-      task on nrf52 SOC.
-In this Mode there is Low Exit latency and 16MHz Clock is kept ON.
+      state is selected.
-   B. LOW POWER STATE : In this Power State LOWPWR task is triggered on nrf52
+   C. LED1: [ ], LED2: [ ]: System is idle, and the SYS_POWER_STATE_CPU_LPS_2
-      SOC.
-This is a deeper power state than CONSTANT LATENCY Mode.
-In this mode the 16MHz Clock is turned off and only 32KHz clock is used.
+      state is selected.

 2. Deep Sleep: This Power State is mapped to SYSTEM OFF state.
 In this mode all devices on board get suspended.
 All devices and SOC lose context on wake up.

-3. No-op: No operation, letting kernel idle.
+The power mode selection is done automatically by residency-based policy implemented by the Zephyr Power Management Subsystem.

 Requirements
 ************